mlflow/mlflow-export-import/README.md

 The [workspace/export](https://docs.databricks.com/dev-tools/api/latest/workspace.html#export) API endpoint only exports a notebook representing the latest notebook revision.
 * Therefore you can only export/import MLflow experiments and runs.
 The notebook revision associated with a run cannot be exported or imported.
 * When you import a run, the link to its source notebook revision ID will appear in the UI but you cannot reach that revision (link is dead).
 * For convenience, the export tool exports the latest notebook revision for a notebook-based experiment but again, it cannot be attached to a run when imported.
-Its store as an artifact in the "notebooks" folder of the run's artifact root.
+Its stored as an artifact in the "notebooks" folder of the run's artifact root.

-#### Note on `Copy` tools and Databricks
-  * Copy tools work only for open source MLflow.
-  * Copy tools do not work when both the source and destination trackings servers are Databricks MLflow.
-  * Things get more complicated for the `copy` feature when using a a Databricks tracking server, either as source or destination .
-  * This is primarily because [MLflow client](https://github.com/mlflow/mlflow/blob/master/mlflow/tracking/client.py) constructor only accepts a tracking_uri.
-    * For open source MLflow this works fine and you can have the two clients (source and destination) in the same program.
-    * For Databricks MLflow, the constructor is not used to initialize target servers.
-Environment variables are used to initialize the client, so only one client can exist.
-  * To copy experiments when a Databricks server is involved, you have to use the the two-stage process of first exporting the experiment and then importing it.

 ## Common options details